 Director John Carpenter kicked off the franchise and practically invented the slasher subgenre with this horror classic.
 Jamie Lee Curtis plays teen babysitter Laurie Strode in the sleepy suburb of Haddonfield, Illinois, which is terrorized by escaped killer Michael Myers on Halloween night.
 This movie establishes Michael’s eerily blank white mask, dingy jumpsuit, and silent, implacable demeanor.
 It’s full of iconic horror imagery, created by Carpenter with limited resources and boundless imagination.

-Halloween is streaming on IndieFlix ($4.99 per month after a seven-day free trial), and Shudder ($5.99 per month after a seven-day free trial), for free with ads on the Roku Channel, and for free via many public libraries on Hoopla.
+Halloween is streaming on AMC+ ($8.99 per month after a seven-day free trial), IndieFlix ($4.99 per month after a seven-day free trial), and Shudder ($5.99 per month after a seven-day free trial), and for free with ads on Redbox.

 This sequel picks up immediately where the first movie left off, on the same night, as teenager Laurie Strode (Jamie Lee Curtis) is being treated at the local hospital for her injuries, and psychiatrist Dr. Loomis (Donald Pleasence) is still hunting Michael Myers.
 John Carpenter returns as co-writer and producer, ensuring a smooth transition from the previous movie, with Rick Rosenthal now directing.
 Halloween II establishes more key elements of the Michael Myers persona, including his pesky resistance to being killed.